Before his Week 2 game at Overbook, Deptford Township High School football coach Al Orio was approached by his first-year kicker.

 “It was something I always thought about doing,” said Schilling, who once turned a 52-yard free-kick into a goal as a freshman in soccer.
 “And I was just looking at it as getting myself better, they have great agility and strength coaches (in football) … and that was something I knew I needed to do to get to the next level.
 So I took this as an opportunity to get bigger, stronger, and also do something fun.”

 Coming from a family that’s embedded in the school district — her parents, John and Sharon Schilling, and her grandmother, Joanne Renner, all worked in Deptford schools — Schilling still wanted to contribute to her high school’s teams in her senior year.
-So she asked one of her three older brothers to take some video of her mock-field goal kicking in the family’s backyard, sent it to Orio, and here we are.
+So she asked one of her three younger brothers to take some video of her mock-field goal kicking in the family’s backyard, sent it to Orio, and here we are.

 Schilling is the first female kicker at Deptford since Samantha Dimitri became the first female to score a point in South Jersey football history in 2009.